jecki/MetaInductionSim/README.md

 Back then when I wrote the simulation, I had to programm my own library for graph plotting:
 [PyPlotter](http://www.eckhartarnold.de/apppages/pyplotter.html)
 .
-Because during the last ten years python has become increasinly popular in the scientific community, there are much better plotting libraries out there, nowdays.
+Because during the last ten years python has become increasingly popular in the scientific community, there are much better plotting libraries out there, nowadays.
 Most probably a combination of jupyter-Notebooks [jupyter.org](http://jupyter.org/) and the matplot-Library [matplotlib.org](http://matplotlib.org/) would be the best choice for anyone who would like to continue experimenting with